 - IV steroids

-The general treatment approach is based on initial high dose rescue therapy followed by tapering treatment.
+The general treatment approach is based on initial high-dose rescue therapy followed by tapering treatment.